dgski/sstable/README.md

 # Simple SSTable Storage Implementation

 ## TODO
-- Multiple committed data segments
+- Multiple committed data segments:
+    - Have a list of data segments... start at highest id, continue down
-- Merging committed data segments
+    - Merge the segments in a safe way
 - Add simple repl / runtime
 - BloomFilters